KHoos/CQRLOG-scripts/README.md

 Perl script to export the list of most recent contacts as Geo JSON file, which is used to create the map at https://pe4kh.idefix.net/qsomap.html

+# qslmaximizer.pl

+Perl script to check for contacts that could be added to QSL cards already selected to be sent.